THE SCRUM IN RUGBY UNION

-In recent years one of the biggest changes to the rugby union scrum rules has been the introduction of “crouch, touch pause, engage” commands from the referee.
-For safety reasons the new commands, initiated in 2007, control the distance between the two front rows as well as trying to ensure they engage at the same time.
+In recent years one of the biggest changes to the rugby union scrum rules has been to the commands.
+In 2007 law-makers introduced “crouch, touch pause, engage” commands from the referee.
+For safety reasons the new commands, as well as increased control of the distance between the two front rows as well as trying to ensure they engage at the same time.

 “A good powerful scrum is eight people working in the same direction at the same time and understanding the best pushing position.
 We try and get all eight guys to do the same thing at the same time.” – Mike Cron, All Blacks Forwards Coach